Skrylar/ImpromptuModular/README.md

 ### Advanced gate mode<a id="advanced-gate-mode-gs"></a>

-The advanced gate mode in GateSeq64 has some similarities to the one available in the PhraseSeq16/32 sequencers, and is covered in Omri Cohen's [advanceed gate mode tutorial](https://www.youtube.com/watch?v=B2w0_h5oN6M).
+The advanced gate mode in GateSeq64 has some similarities to the one available in the PhraseSeq16/32 sequencers, and is covered in Omri Cohen's [advanced gate mode tutorial](https://www.youtube.com/watch?v=B2w0_h5oN6M).

 Holding the MODE button for **two seconds** allows the selection of the clock resolution, in number of pulses per step (PPS).
 When set to a value greater than 1, which unlocks the advanced gate mode, the sequencer will skip this many clock pulses before advancing to the next step.
-In such cases, a mutliplied clock must be supplied in order to keep the same tempo in the sequencer.
+In such cases, a multiplied clock must be supplied in order to keep the same tempo in the sequencer.
 In advanced gate mode, the pulse width of the clock is not used and has no effect on the gates.

 The PPS be a multiple of 4 for the first three gate types, while the PPS be a multiple of 6 for the last five gate types.
 A chosen gate type not meeting its required pulse rate will have a red LED beside it to indicate this (normally it is green).
 When a gate type is red, the sequencer will still emit a (possibly empty) gate pattern for that step, but with no guarantee that it will match the type that was selected.
 All gate types can be used when selecting a PPS value of 12 or 24.

 ### Cross paste<a id="cross-paste-gs"></a>

-Pressing the copy button in one mode (Seq or Song), and then the paste button in the opposite mode would normally result in a an invalid operation.
+Pressing the copy button in one mode (Seq or Song), and then the paste button in the opposite mode would normally result in an invalid operation.
 In these cases, depending on the state of the copy-paste switch (4/8/ALL), called *type* below, the following shortcuts are performed:

 ```
 Cross paste from Song to Seq